wcbdata/materials-imaging/readme.md

 ## License
 Project content is licensed under GNU AFFERO GENERAL PUBLIC LICENSE Version 3 except where original licenses such as ASF or GPL apply to source material as noted.

+Sample data is used with permission of the original owner or after attempts to contact the original owner have failed.
+If you believe that a resource is improperly used or cited, please contact the owner of this repository.